KeithDHedger/BashCompiler/README.md

 # Bash Compiler
 ######
 Just started so lots to do.
+Please read the Caveates section first.

 ######
 Doesn't use AI, or obfuscation, outputs compileable C++ code.
 You should check the script first by running it in bash.